KarlMeierMattern/Full-Stack/JS-notes.md

 		}
 - Single-line comments can be written with `//` and multi-line comments can be written with `/*` and `*/`.
 - Button elements have a special property called `onclick`, which you can use to determine what happens when someone clicks that button.
 You can access properties in JS a couple of different ways.
 The first is with dot notation.
-- Example: when the button is clicked, myFunction will be called.
+- Example: when the variable button1 (which is the button with id="button1") is clicked, myFunction will be called.

-		button.onclick = myFunction;
+		button1.onclick = myFunction;
-- Use dot notation to set the onclick property of your button1 to the function reference of goStore.
-Note that button1 is already declared, so you don't need to use let or const.
+-

 ## BASIC JAVASCRIPT